Noah-Arcouette/mimik/share/en_CA.ascii/man3/stdin.md

 # Description

-*stdin* shall be the, functional, result of `fdopen(STDIN_FILENO, "r")`. *stdin* shall be fully-buffered, unless otherwise stated. *stdin* shall be used for buffer input to the given application: the input section of a pipeline, a file, or user input.
+*stdin* shall be opened for reading and be fully-buffered, unless otherwise stated. *stdin* shall be used for buffer input to the given application: the input section of a pipeline, a file, or user input.

 # Environment Variables